-- 1. In the PingAuthorize server distribution, copy the symphonic-camel-pdp-<version>.jar file from resource/camel to the lib folder. - 2.
+- In the PingAuthorize server distribution, copy the symphonic-camel-pdp-<version>.jar file from resource/camel to the lib folder. - 2.
 In the Policy Editor distribution, copy the symphonic-camel-pap-<version>.jar file from resource/camel to the adminpoint-application/lib folder. - 3.
 In the Policy Editor distribution, add the "camel-service" flag to enabledFeatures in the config/configuration.yml file.

+'''

+enabledFeatures:

-enabledFeatures: - "test-suite"
+- "test-suite"

 - "entity-dependents"

 - "camel-service"

+'''

-- 4. Save your changes and restart the Policy Editor.
+4. Save your changes and restart the Policy Editor.

-You should now be able to use Camel services to inform your authorization policy decisions in both external and embedded PDP modes.
+Camel service connections are enabled in both external and embedded PDP modes.